-- Periodontal scaling and root planing is limited to once per quadrant in any 24-month period. - Coverage for periodontal maintenance procedure under Class I, Preventive. - A separate charge for post-operative care done within 3 months following periodontal surgery is not covered. - Full mouth debridement is limited to once in a 2-year period and only if there has been no cleaning (prophylaxis, periodontal maintenance) within 24 months.
+➤ Periodontal scaling and root planing is limited to once per quadrant in any 24-month period.

+- Coverage for periodontal maintenance procedure under Class I, Preventive. - A separate charge for post-operative care done within 3 months following periodontal surgery is not covered. - Full mouth debridement is limited to once in a 2-year period for members under age 19.
+For members age 19 and over, full mouth debridement is limited to once in a 2-year period only if there has been no cleaning (prophylaxis, periodontal maintenance) within 24 months.